Skip to main content

 Don't worry, sharing your address is totally safe, unless you don't want it to be associated with you.

-Step 3: Creating Testnet wallet
+Step 3: Creating a Testnet Wallet

-Generating mnemonic
+Generating a mnemonic

 Your mnemonic: